shipshapecode/shepherd/packages/react/README.md

 ## Configuration

 The following configuration options for a tour can be set on the `useShepherd` hook to control the way that Shepherd is used.
-This is simply a POJO passed to Shepherd to use the options noted in the Shepherd Tour [options](https://docs.shepherdpro.com/api/tour/classes/tour/).
-You can also pass an API Key to use [Shepherd Pro](https://shepherdpro.com) features for analytics related events tracking.
+This is simply a POJO passed to Shepherd to use the options noted in the Shepherd Tour [options](https://docs.shepherdjs.dev/api/tour/classes/tour/).

-### apiKey

-`PropTypes.string`
-Used to connect your tours to a Pro instance to get additional user information and feedback.

-## Steps

-The options are the same as Shepherd [options](https://docs.shepherdpro.com/api/step/classes/step/).

 ## License